 Short Form Bio

-Matthew is the Director of Field Services and leads the pre and post-sale technical teams at GitHub.
+Matthew is the VP of Field Services and leads the pre and post-sale technical teams at GitHub.
 As a team, we facilitate customer deployments of GitHub Enterprise at scale.

 - Software development lifecycle (SDLC) transformation (Many clients on the Fortune 500 list)